focardozom/DocumentData/README.md

 # DocumentData

-A package created to document dataset
+A package created to document datasets

 # Install